roelno/Autism_Quiz/README.md

 demo: https://roelno.github.io/

-This is a web demo version.
-In reality we do the test on tablets and phones for kids.
+This is a web demo.
+In reality we build the native test app on tablets and phones for kids.
 To protect their privacy, only the test features are in the demo, the user and database features are not uploaded and the questions are sampled.